matewilk/t3-trpc-newrelic/docs/lwj-demo.md

 T3 Stack tRPC [ssr value](/src/utils/api.ts#L53) is left at default `false` so `http` calls happen on the client side.

 ### New Relic Browser Agent

+### A peak at what you will see in the New Relic UI after instrumenting the Browser agent
+- Browser agent summary view for the application
+- mention a few other things that can be seen in the UI with certain use cases
+  - if you want to know which pages perform the worst/best
+  - if you want to know web vitals for your app or a specific page or a specific browser
+  - if you want to know what are the most popular browsers for your app
+  - if you want to know total time spent on ajax requests

 #### Instrumentation